+The soccer field is built on a total carpet area of length 7.4 m and width 5.4 m.
 The dimensions of the soccer field are shown in Figure 1.
 The construction of the goals is depicted in Figure 2.